 This year has truly brought information to peoples’ fingertips.
 Searching for information happens in real-time, and the information we have access to is instant and concise.
-Media is something you can enjoy anywhere and at any time, and there are rumours that the Tablet PC concept Bill Gates always used to go on about may soon come to fruition soon.
+Media is something you can enjoy anywhere and at any time, and there are rumours that the Tablet PC concept Bill Gates always used to go on about may come to fruition soon.

-2009 was a huge year for technology, but we will soon see the arrova; of 3D content, Project Natal (Microsoft Kinect), cloud-based operating systems, the increased use of open source, and the continued explosion of smartphones and low-powered embedded technologies.
+2009 was a huge year for technology, but we will soon see the arrival of 3D content, Project Natal (Microsoft Kinect), cloud-based operating systems, the increased use of open source, and the continued explosion of smartphones and low-powered embedded technologies.
 On that basis, I can’t help feeling optimistic about what the next 10 years will bring.